American Payment Systems Reviews & Complaints

 Recent Lawsuits No

-The American Payment Systems website lists a dedicated support phone number, a customer support form, and a support email address on its website.
+American Payment Systems provides various customer support options on its website, including a dedicated support phone number, a customer support form, and a support email address.
 This arrangement suggests that American Payment Systems itself does not take on direct live support responsibilities, which precludes it from placing among the top-rated providers for great customer service.
 Given the absence of complaints filed against the company, however, we are awarding it an “A” at this time.

 American Payment Systems Customer Service Number